Geosoft2/geosoft2-2018/handout.md

     - collaboration between researchers from all over the world
 - But most publications (especially theses) are still printed on paper
     - Additionally, published on the web
+- So called Preprints are Versions of work not controlled yet
+  - mostly digital
 ![2bild](present.png)

 #### Crowdsourcing